NeurodataWithoutBorders/matnwb/README.md

 The `master` branch in this repository is considered perpetually unstable.
 If you desire matnwb's full functionality (full round-trip with nwb data), please consider downloading the more stable releases in the Releases tab.
 Keep in mind that the Releases are generally only compatible with older versions of pynwb and may not supported newer data types supported by pynwb (such as data references or compound types).

-Note that this package reads and writes NWB:N 2.0 files and does not support older formats.
+This package reads and writes NWB:N 2.0 files and does not support older formats.

 ## Setup